-I am an environmental educator in Coastal North Carolina who has a passion for teaching students about hardcore sciences.
+I am a scientist in Central Charlotte who has a passion for teaching students about hardcore sciences.
 I have a BS in environmental science with a biological focus and a minor in chemistry and would love to help anyone understand the world of science.
 I teach material as if it were a story to be told, because you should never bore kids with such an important field as the study of life.
 It is an area that everyone, at some point or another in their life, needs to understand in order to make sense of the world around them.
 The magic of an "Ah-ha!" moment with a child is priceless in my eyes, when getting a student to see how a concept just makes perfect sense.
 Having the material click in a students mind is what I want to achieve as a tutor, in hopes to grow students into life-long learners.

 Undergraduate Degree: University of North Carolina at Wilmington - Bachelors, Environmental Science